 The first thing you are going to notice when your braces are put on and each time they are adjusted is an achy feeling in your teeth, especially when you bite down.
 Parts of the gum tissue in your mouth may be sore, but within 3 to 5 days the pain and soreness will go away.
-Until it does, you may take an over-the-counter pain reliever for relief.
+Until it does, you may take an over-the-counter pain reliever.

-As your braces and wires rub against the inside of your cheeks and lips, these areas may become irritated.
+As your braces and wires rub into each other rageagainst the inside of your cheeks and lips, these areas may become irritated.
 Commonly the insides of your cheeks and lips will toughen up over the first couple of weeks and you will become used to the sensation of having braces.
 But until this happens, the tenderness can become quite painful.
 We will supply you with wax to put on the areas that are causing an irritation.
 When wax is applied to your appliances, they will feel smooth in contact with soft tissue inside your mouth.

 Loosening of Teeth

 During orthodontic treatment, teeth will become very loose and there is no need to worry.
 The forces on your teeth cause them to loosen in order for them to be able to move in the direction the pressure is applied.
 Once forces stop, at completion of treatment, your teeth will stop moving and the bone will firm up around their roots.
 Wearing a retainer keeps your teeth in the final desired alignment and minimizes the everyday pressures of chewing, clenching, and tongue movements on your teeth.
 If you grind your teeth, a bite splint (night guard) type of appliance may be prescribed as a retainer.

 Foods that can damage your braces include tough meats, hard breads, nuts, popcorn, corn on the cob and raw vegetables.
 You will need to avoid sticky candy and other sticky foods that can be caught in your braces and be difficult to clean away.